Privacy Policy

 - Google Workspace / Gmail (email).
 Handles correspondence; see policies.google.com/privacy.

-- Advertising platforms (Meta, Google) if we run ad campaigns.
-These platforms may receive anonymized conversion events (e.g., "someone booked a call") but never personally identifying information from us.
+- Other advertising platforms (such as Google) if we run ad campaigns there.
+These platforms may receive conversion events (e.g., "someone booked a call") but we do not send them personally identifying information beyond what's needed for measurement.

 - Third parties you ask us to contact on your behalf, such as an inspection shop, with your consent.